anastasiia-ria/pizza-parlor/README.md

 Expected Output: 30

 Describe:  ListOfPizzas.prototype.clear

+Test: "It will delete all the pizzas from the list "
 Code:
 const myPizza = new Pizza(["chicken","pineapple"], "large", 2, "not spicy", 15);
 let listOfPizzas = new ListOfPizzas();
 listOfPizzas.addPizza(myPizza);
 listOfPizzas.clear();
 Expected Output: ListOfPizzas {pizzas: {…}, currentId: 0}

+Describe:  ListOfPizzas.prototype.deletePizza

+Test: "It will delete a pizza with passed id"
+Code:
+const myPizza = new Pizza(["chicken","pineapple"], "large", 2, "not spicy", 15);
+const myPizza2 = new Pizza(["chicken","pineapple"], "large", 2, "not spicy", 15);
+let listOfPizzas = new ListOfPizzas();
+listOfPizzas.addPizza(myPizza);
+listOfPizzas.addPizza(myPizza2);
+listOfPizzas.deletePizza(2);
+Expected Output: true
 ## Known Bugs

 *